Mihrimah Sultan (daughter of Murad III): Marriages

-Mihrimah married firstly in 1594 to Elvendzade Ali Pasha, governor of Baghdad.
-After he was killed in battle in 1599, she remarried Mirahur Ahmed Pasha.
+She married Mirahur Ahmed Pasha.
 After marriage, Mehmed III appointed him as governor of Mosul.
-During reign of Ahmed I, Ahmed Pasha held post as governor of Rumelia until 1614, and later as governor of Damascus.
+During the reign of Ahmed I, Ahmed Pasha was appointed governor of Rumelia until 1614, and later governor of Damascus.

-After Ahmed Pasha died in 1618, she remarried Çerkes Mehmed Ali Pasha, who replaced her husband as governor of Damascus in 1618, so it can be assumed that she was probably married to him in the same year after death of Ahmed Pasha.
+After Ahmed Pasha died in 1618, she married Çerkes Mehmed Ali Pasha, who replaced her husband as governor of Damascus in 1618, so it can be assumed that she was probably married to him in the same year after death of Ahmed Pasha.

 In 1621, Mihrimah and her husband came to Istanbul as he was appointed as fourth vizier.
 During reign of Murad IV, he became Grand Vizier in 1624, until he died in Tokat on January 28, 1625.
 It is not known if she had issue from these marriages.

 Death

 The further life of Mihrimah Sultan is not known, as well as whether she had more marriages.

-She probably died after 1625 during the reign of Murad IV, but this has not been confirmed.
+She died after 1625, probably during the reign of Murad IV, but this has not been confirmed.
 When she died, she was buried in the Mausoleum of Murad III, which is located in the courtyard of the Hagia Sophia.